RAI-SCC/torch_blue/paper/paper.md

 application example and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.

-The additional arguments required to modify the Bayesian aspects of the layers are collected on a common group of keyword arguments called `VIkwargs`.
-These all use settings for mean field Gaussian variational inference with Gaussian prior as defaults allowing beginner users to implement simple, unoptimized models without worrying about Bayesian settings.

 ![Code example of a three-layer Bayesian MLP with cross-entropy loss in `torch_bayesian`.
 The highlight colors relate user-facing components to their position in \autoref{design_graph}. \label{code}](code_example.png "Simple usage example for